airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/create-new-bot/whatsapp-bot-creation-with-manual-onboarding/subscribe-wa-webhook-with-tropitech.md

-# 🔗 Subscribe WA webhook with m1Bot
+# 🔗 Subscribe WA webhook with tropitech